-Once you have put yourself in the spotlight and have given a coach a strong sense of you personally and as an athlete, it’s time to request his honest opinion of your chances with his team.
+Once you have put yourself in the spotlight and have given a coach a strong sense of who you are personally and as an athlete, it’s time to request their honest opinion of your chances with their team.

 DON’T AVOID THE DIFFICULT QUESTIONS

 Recruiting boils down to a rather simple equation: As you continue to correspond with college coaches, don’t lose sight of the ultimate goal—that you want to be identified as an athlete who’s right for the team.
 It’s fine to have informal conversations with coaches, but don’t dance around the central issue.